About cookies on this site

 Exit Pages in Google Analytics 4

 When a visitor browses your website, some pages will eventually become the last page of a session.
 If you are running a blog or a news website, then reading a single article and leaving afterward is pretty normal.
 But if many people leave your e-commerce site at the checkout, that is a red flag.
-In this tutorial, I will show you how to identify the top exit pages in Google Analytics 4.
+To understand this better, let’s take a closer look at what an exit page is and why it matters.

 Video tutorial